Zeninari/Simple-TCU-Presence-Maker/README.md

 ---

 ## Notes
-- Again focus the terminal before using hotkeys.
+- Focusing on the terminal is recomended before using hotkeys but is not required.
 - OCR relies on your screen resolution and map location; use **5** to redefine the OCR if needed.
 - When screenshotting an OCR region, make sure to **ONLY** include the sub region.
 - Only necessary tessdata files for selected languages are included to reduce size.